The

 The other ships of Taffy 3, and aircraft from another unit, Taffy 2, attacked the Imperial Center Force and stopped it.
 Two Imperial cruisers, the Chikima and the Chikoi were sunk, many others damaged, and the rest of the fleet turned back by the determined men of the Taffy escort carriers, destroyers, and destroyer-escorts.

-Alice at Home
+at Home

-Earl’s cousin, Duane Higbey, did hear the news and went to the Bagley home.
+Earls cousin, Duane Higbey, did hear the news and went to the Bagley home.
 When he saw Alice and the children did not know about the Gambier Bay, he decided not to tell them.
-Neither did any member of the community mention it to Earl’s family.
+Neither did any member of the community mention it to Earls family.
 Alice only heard about it in a letter she received from Earl several weeks later.

 Earl Bagley was reassigned to the USS Bedford Victory, an ammunition cargo ship.
 One year to the day of the sinking of the Gambier Bay, the Navy mustered out Earl and sent him home to his family in Idaho Falls where there were no sharks.